 The candidates even go through basic parachuting skills and maritime operations training.
-The operators who choose to become combat divers or paratroopers are also sent to attended military training courses and attain HALO/HAHO and combat diver qualifications.
+The operators who choose to become combat divers or paratroopers are also sent to attend military training courses and attain HALO/HAHO and combat diver qualifications.

-RAID’s best-known operation and best public known occurred on May 15, 1993, when a RAID assault force consisted of fifteen men ended a two-day standoff between law enforcement units and a terrorist.
+Unit’s best-known operation and best public known occurred on May 15, 1993, when a RAID assault force consisting of fifteen men ended a two-day standoff between law enforcement units and a terrorist.
 The terrorist had an explosive device on his chest.
 He also took 21 nursery school children and their teachers hostage.
 The explosive device strapped on his chest was made of 16 sticks of dynamite.
 When microphones placed around the school by RAID operators indicated that the terrorist, an Algerian named Eric Schmidt, was snoring, the RAID jumped into action.

 They divided into two groups, one formed a shield that began evacuating the hostages while another raced to the last known location that intelligence said a terrorist was holed up.
 The running boots and sound of escaping children woke him up, and he began to move menacingly towards the approaching RAID operators.
 Three shots ended his extortion attempt.
 The entire assault had lasted no more than 30 seconds, and none of the hostages were killed.

-In the next years, RAID, along with other French security and law enforcement agencies, has been heavily involved in operations and missions combating a new wave of Islamic terrorism directed at France due to its support of the Algerian government.
+In the following years, RAID, along with other French security and law enforcement agencies, has been heavily involved in operations and missions combating a new wave of Islamic terrorism directed at France due to its support of the Algerian government.
 In a large-scale operation conducted in November of 1994, RAID, and several other police and intelligence, launched a massive sweep to round up suspected members of known terrorist organizations.
 The sweep successfully netted a large cache of weapons, explosives, ammunition, and other equipment.

 Gear and equipment

 Today, RAID operators updated their weaponry.
-HK G36K is used as a primary weapon, while Glock 17 is an official sidearm.
+HK G36K is a primary weapon, while Glock 17 is an official sidearm.
 At their disposal, operators have sniper rifles like HK 417, PGM .338 Mini Hecate 2 Precision Rife, Super Sako, FN SCAR.
 They use HK MP7, FN P90, and some other models for close-quarter combat and VIP close protection.

 And I forget to mention that RAID is an abbreviation for Recherche Assistance Intervention Dissuasion which stands for Research, Assistance, Intervention, Deterrence.